hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 ...
 ```

-> **NOTE**: We're using the `conda` given to us from the sysadmin.
+> **NOTE**: We're using the `conda` given to us from the HPC sysadmin.
 You may
-see other conda-like replacements used on other environments (`mamba` is a popular
+see other conda-like replacements used in similar environments elsewhere (`mamba` is a popular
 one).
 They are functionally equivalent for what we need to do here.

 ### 1.c) Configure Jupyter Server

-The Jupyter Server is the element which will actually run the notebooks
+The Jupyter Server is the element which will actually run the notebooks on the HPC, but
 which display in a remote (i.e. your desktop) web browser.
-We have an auto-configuration script which will help with this configuration.
+We have an auto-configuration
+script which will help with this configuration.
 Run:

 ```text
 > ./environment_set_up/auto-conf.py